a-r-t/SER-225-Game-Platformer/docs/GameDetails/GameDetailsSubSections/game-object.md

 or just as one sole sprite (which is done in the `HorizontalMovingPlatform` class).

 More details on `GameObject's` collision detection and handling can be found [here](/GameDetails/Player/CollisionDetection).

+Finally, `GameObject` adds two methods `getCalibratedXLocation` and `getCalibratedYLocation` which are used in the `draw` cycle to properly draw the `GameObject` to the screen in the correct location with account to how much the map's camera has moved. `GameObjects` should utilize these methods in their `draw` methods to ensure other graphics are drawn relative to them and still maintain proper draw location integrity.
+The `Walrus` class does this when drawing its speech bubble when talked to, which ensures as the camera moves the speech bubble graphics will remain in the correct spot relative to the walrus game object's location.

 Note that if no `Map` class instance is passed in a `GameObject` class using the `setMap` method, the `GameObject` will draw itself at its exact location on the screen rather than accounting for the map camera moving.
 This can be desired behavior for certain graphics,